-Concentrate your investigations on the increasing trends to report at the RLM and to Central Registry.
-Note also that looking at downward trends and heterogeneity over time can help you with data quality monitoring.
+Concentrate your investigations on the increasing trends to report at the RLM and to Central Registry in order to detect issues of urgent concern.
+However, note that downward trends and heterogeneity are also of interest in relation to risk factors and public health action, and that investigation of all change over time can help you with data quality monitoring.
+You will be asked to report on a selection of downward trends where similar trends are occurring across Europe.